 The home page of the timesheet system displays the current timesheet period and when you will be allowed to submit your timesheet entries for the current timesheet period.

 During most of the timesheet period, you add entries that are saved in the system, but those entries may still be modified/updated by you.
 At the end of each timesheet period (when you have reached a class milestone), the timesheet for that milestone becomes "due".
-At that time, a big yellow button will appear on the timesheet home page.
+At that time, a big orange button will appear on the timesheet home page.

 The timesheet system home page also displays a table of all of your currently saved entries.
 When you log in to the timesheet system for the first time, you will not have any entries, so the table of saved entries will not have any rows.